Observing and Recording the Figure in Nature: From Paleolithic to Performance

 University of Nebraska Cedar Point Biological Station, Ogallala, NE

 Undergraduate course: ARTP 383 3 Credits (ACE 7)

 Graduate & Professional course: ARTP 896 3 credits

 Field School amenities: comfortable housing, dining facilities, 900+ acres of UNL owned prairie and red cedar canyons, library and classroom spaces, research labs, WiFi, friendly, inviting atmosphere

-Mixed Media: Art & Nature is an upper-level studio art course open to undergraduate and graduate UNL students, as well as K-12 teachers.
+Observing and Recording the Figure in Nature: From Paleolithic to Performance is an upper-level studio art course open to undergraduate and graduate UNL students, as well as K-12 teachers.
 Students will earn 3 credits in an intensive, two-week field course taught at Cedar Point Biological Station in western Nebraska.
-Professor Eddie Dominguez will teach techniques, materials, and concepts to explore nature through artistic expression.
+Professor Santiago Cal will teach techniques, materials, and concepts to explore nature through artistic expression.

 For K-12 Teachers: UNL summer courses offer teachers an opportunity to reconnect to their own artistic processes, learn about new processes/techniques, and pursue professional development that enables salary advancement within their district’s pay scale.

 Total costs of the program include field station housing, three meals per day, UNL tuition, and a $50 materials fee. *Field course designation saves students money through reduced facilities fees.

 Undergraduate: Room & Board $490/2 weeks + Tuition $712.50 + $50 materials fee

 Graduate: Room & Board $490/2 weeks + Tuition $939.75 + $50 materials fee